preethika-git/rolling-returns-automation/README.md

 License
 This project is licensed under the MIT License.

 If you'd like to run it without python, I have the EXE file here.
-Make sure the scheme code file and the exe are in the same folder. https://drive.google.com/drive/folders/1rHs5JvrQD62QqX4Vd0TUycxwkDpQQtRc?usp=drive_link
+Downlod the EXE file as well as the scheme codes and make sure they are in the same folder. https://drive.google.com/drive/folders/1rHs5JvrQD62QqX4Vd0TUycxwkDpQQtRc?usp=drive_link